person cooking at a stove

 Jump to Recipe Print Recipe

 I love cooking in a traditional tagine – it’s a beautiful experience.
 But I know most people don’t have one just sitting around.
 That’s why this recipe is a game-changer.
-We’re taking all those incredible Moroccan flavours and making them the easy way, in your slow cooker or a simple pot on the stove.
+We’re taking all those incredible Moroccan flavours and making them the easy way, in your slow cooker or a Dutch oven on the stovetop.

 The best part?
 You get all the magic with none of the fuss.
 If you use the slow cooker, you can literally set it and forget it, freeing you up for the afternoon.
 And no matter which method you choose, your house will fill with the most amazing, cozy smell that tells everyone dinner is going to be good.
 Trust me, the sauce that forms is absolute liquid gold.
 It’s the kind of dish you’ll find yourself craving on a chilly night.